Roman Republic: Industry

 The mining and processing of metals was a core part of Roman industry.
-During the early republic Italy itself was generally considered to be rich in copper and iron, but by the late republic these deposits had largely exhaused.
+During the early republic Italy itself was generally considered to be rich in copper and iron, but by the late republic these deposits had been largely exhausted.
 Mining by the second century BC had moved to Elba and Cisalpine Gaul.
 But the taking of Spain from Carthage during the Second Punic War opened huge and profitable mines in Iberia.
 Techniques for mining were sophisticated, with complex mechanisms to pump and move water for industrial purposes.

 Textile manufacture was in part domestic, with notable production at Rome and in Sicily.
 Production was likely organised via subcontracting networks which split up work between large numbers of small workshops.